-EC = elemental carbon, OC = organic carbon.
+EC = elemental carbon, EC is assumed equivalent to BC.
+OC = organic carbon.
 Blank 'Mean' cells denote that no information is available, while blank 'Min' and 'Max' cells mean that only one source is available (i.e. no range can be given).